HomeGrammarAdverbs of Place in English with Examples

 After the Object

-If the sentence has a direct object, the adverb of place usually follows the object.
-For example:
+If there’s a direct object, the adverb usually goes after it.

 • He placed the book on the table.